Call Tribe Tattoo Glasgow 0141 337 1940 or Call Tribe Tattoo Edinburgh 0131 622 7220

-*once the tattoo has dried completely (15mins) apply a thin layer of bepanthen (nappy cream - contains lanolin).
+*once the tattoo has dried completely (15mins) apply a thin layer of aftercare cream.
 Recommended Vegan tattoo aftercare is Ultrabalm from Lush or hustle butter (available online). continue to apply a thin layer of cream 3 times a day until healing is complete.

 *after a few days the tattoo will form a scab.
 Do NOT pick it off as this will result in pale patches in your tattoo.

-*keep the tattoo out of the sun as much as possible for the first 3 weeks and after that it is advisible to apply sunblock when sunbathing.
+*keep the tattoo out of the sun as much as possible for the first 3 weeks and after that, it is advisable to apply sunblock when sunbathing.

 *avoid soaking the tattoo in water until it is healed(showers are fine) - avoid saunas until it is healed.